fortrabbit/help/docs/craft-3-tune.md

 Craft CMS is not all free.
 To enable the good parts you need to obtain a licence  from Pixel & Tonic (the folks building Craft CMS).

 A Craft CMS license is limited to a single domain, which means you can only access the Craft CP with one domain - otherwise you'll see a warning.

-Your fortrabbit App comes with a predefined App URL like `{{appname}}.frb.io`.
-You might have used this for development and you might have used that to connect your Craft CMS licence with.
+You might have used the fortrabbit App URL this for development and you might have used that to connect your Craft CMS licence with.
 You can change the domain of a Craft licence as well when for instance you have started with our App URL but now want to use your own domain with your Craft ID — over at https://id.craftcms.com/.

 ## Multi-environment configuration